forgecs/gillilands-island/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
     - image: /img/relaxation.png
       text: >-
-        Lorem ipsum dolor, sit amet consectetur adipisicing elit.
-Adipisci provident, mollitia nulla ipsum, minus enim ipsa a, laborum vitae reiciendis recusandae tempora esse.
-Quidem reiciendis cumque provident ea aliquam cum.
+        Come soak up the sun on the white sand beaches of Gulf Shores, Alabama.
+        You quickly realize these are some of the finest beaches in the world and want to never leave.
+Feel the sand between your toes, splash around in the turquoise water, smell the salty air and admire the jaw-dropping sunsets.
-  heading: What we offer
+  heading: What We Offer
-  description: >
+  description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Gilliland's Island is the ultimate spot for beach lovers who want a family friendly getaway.
+We take vacation, relaxation and beach time seriously and we’re glad to share that experience to anyone.
 main:
   heading: Great coffee with no compromises
   description: >